AhmedKhaled8/SBE403-Lecture-Notes/Lecture 6.md

 * Take care of the indenations, use code beautifier to help you.

-* Use clear, meaning_ful, and standardized names.
+* Use clear, meaningful, and standardized names.

 * Don't depend on implicit or default behaviors of the C language.